INRIA/scikit-learn-mooc/plan.md

 Use a pipeline to evaluate model with cross-validation with and without scaling

 Handling categorical variables with one-hot encoding

 Use the column transformer to build pipeline with heterogeneous dtype

 Model fitting and performance evaluation with cross-validation

-    Learning objectives:
- Know the difference between a numerical and a categorical variable
-    - use a scaler

-- convert category labels to dummy variables

-- combine feature preprocessing and model with pipeline

-- evaluate generalization of model with cross-validation

 ## Notebook module #3: basic parameter tuning and final test score evaluation

+### Learning objectives:
+- Learn to no trust blindly the default parameters of scikit-learn estimators

+### Content
 Parameter tuning with Grid and Random hyperparameter search Nested cross-validation

-Confirmation of performance with final test set Learning objectives:
+Confirmation of performance with final test set
-    - Learn to no trust blindly the default parameters of scikit-learn estimators

 # Supervised learning
 ## Learning objectives: